osiris-cam/piloto/helo.md

 -------------------------------------------------------------------------------------------------------------------------
 ## Data Importation.
 ### Define the data table concept.
-Datatables allow you to create data tables with features such as paging, instant search, export, and multi-column sorting.
+Datatables allow us to create data tables with features such as paging, instant search, export, and multi-column sorting.
 DataTables comes with an extensive API that is used to manipulate or obtain information about the DataTables on a page.
 The API can be accessed in 3 ways: